publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptA/m__us_usc_t42_s242m.md

 [Pub.
 L. 93–353, title I, § 107(b)][/us/pl/93/353/s107/b], July 23, 1974, [88 Stat.
 371][/us/stat/88/371], provided that:

-> “The authorizations of appropriations provided by section 308(i) of the Public Health Service Act \[subsec. (i) of this section\] is extended for the fiscal year ending June 30, 1977, in the amounts authorized for the preceding fiscal year unless before June 30, 1976, Congress has passed legislation repealing this subsection.”
+> “The authorizations of appropriations provided by section 308(i) of the Public Health Service Act \[[42 U.S.C.
+242m(i)][/us/usc/t42/s242m/i]\] is extended for the fiscal year ending June 30, 1977, in the amounts authorized for the preceding fiscal year unless before June 30, 1976, Congress has passed legislation repealing this subsection.”

 ----------